unfoldingWord/uw-content-validation/src/core/tn-tsv9-row-check.md

 ## TN TSV Table Row Check Sandbox

-This function checks one TranslationNotes tab-separated line for typical formatting errors.
+This function checks one Translation Notes (TN) tab-separated (9-columns) line for typical formatting errors.

 It returns a list of success messages and a list of notice components.
 (There is always a priority number in the range 0..999 and the main message string, as well as other details to help locate the error as available.)